 a scholarly service at the HathiTrust Research Center (HTRC) offering collaboration between external scholars and HTRC staff to solve challenging problems related to computational analysis.
 By working together with scholars, we facilitate computational-oriented analytical access to HathiTrust based on individual scholarly or educational need.

 So, what data is the Program Era Project collecting?
 Currently, I’ve built two text mining tools for the Program Era Project.
-Both are written in python and draw on Stanford’s Natural Language Toolkit (NLTK).
+Both are written in Python and draw on Stanford’s Natural Language Toolkit (NLTK).
 We call them Style Card and LitMap.

 The idea behind offering these metrics to future users of the Program Era Project website is that access to this information will prompt curiosity and exploration.
 Moreover, when users find an interesting pattern or phenomenon in the data, we hope it will prompt a direct investigation of the works included in the data.
-In short, beyond just presenting this information, we believe that the ability to skim over these metrics will inspire scholars to deep dive into the texts the data is drawn from.
+In short, beyond just presenting this information, we believe that the ability to skim over these metrics will inspire scholars to dive deeper into the texts the data is drawn from.
 These objectives of encouraging emergent research and driving curiosity are at the heart of Style Card and LitMap’s other principal innovation: the use of clear, easy to understand metrics.
 The fields of stylometry and text analysis have developed techniques that allow for astounding technical and scholarly achievements, author attribution being a notable example.
 However, understanding how a piece of software or a quantitative approach arrived at the conclusions it did can be difficult for users not familiar with the theoretical foundations or technologies employed.
 To this end, metrics tracked by Style Card were selected so that users are offered information that is easy to understand and transparent.
 By using simple numbers, StyleCard metrics allow any scholar—whatever their experience and training with quantitative analysis—to benefit from the Program Era Project website, broadening the number of academic projects that might be inspired by quantitative analysis.

 Even better, both the Style Card and Lit Map tools were developed in such a way that anyone can use them.
-You simply click the program file, type in the name of the author and work you are scanning and select name you want for the output file you will create.
+You simply click the program file, type in the name of the author and work you are scanning and select the name you want for the output file you will create.
 The tool does everything else.
 What this means is two-fold.
-First, this allows more collaboration with building our database of text metrics.
+First, it allows more collaboration with building our database of text metrics.
 If a team member can access the Data Capsule, they can easily run the software to collect metrics.
 Secondly, these tools will eventually be made freely available online.
-Therefore, any other project team that wishes to collect the same metrics the PEP team has will have the option available to them.
+Therefore, any other project team that wishes to collect the same metrics will have the option available to them.
 Because the tools will be open source, users will also have the option to modify, adjust, and tweak the technology to their own needs.
 Moreover, any school that might be interested in learning more about their own history of Creative Writing, or any school that might wish to establish a partner project to the one here at the University of Iowa, will have the necessary technology.

-All that said, I hope you can see why I and the Program Era Project team are so excited about the screenshot of our text tools running in conjunction with the HathiTrust Data Capsule.
-The image represents another significant step along the way to our goal of providing students and scholars of literature the ability to explore the history of the Iowa Writers’ Workshop—and the history of Creative Writing programs—in a way that was never before possible.
+All that said, I hope you can see why we are so excited about the screenshot of our text tools running in conjunction with the HathiTrust Data Capsule.
+The image represents another significant step along the way to our goal of providing students and scholars of literature the ability to explore the history of the Iowa Writers’ Workshop—and the history of Creative Writing at Iowa—in a way that was never before possible.